PorterV/PorterV/README.md

 # 💫 About Me:
 Hi!
 My name is Valentine.
 I was born in architecture environment, but after my graduation of the Bachelor of Moscow Architecture Institute I've changed my mind and decided to start my new journey in programming world.
+Based in Moscow.
+Currently studying in School_21 by Sber based on School_42.

 ## 🌐 Socials: